SCOTIA-GLENVILLE CENTRAL SCHOOL DISTRCT

 The District-wide School Safety Plan provides the framework for the Building-level Emergency Response Plan.
 The purpose of a uniform plan is to ensure district-wide continuity for emergency responses.
 These general emergency responses will be used to assist school employees, students, parents and emergency responders learn one system that can be used in any of the Scotia-Glenville Schools.
 This is particularly beneficial as students move from elementary to middle school and then to high school, and as full-time, part-time and substitute employees travel among the schools.

 In 2016, amendments to the SAVE Law required district-wide safety plans to include the designation of a Chief Emergency Officer.
 The Chief Emergency Officer is also be responsible for ensuring completion and yearly update and staff understanding of building-level emergency response plans.
 Ensure yearly update and staff understanding of the district wide school safety plan.
 Assist in the selection of security related technology and development of procedures for the use of such technology.
 Coordinate appropriate safety, security and emergency training for district and school staff, including training in the emergency response plan by September 15th annually.
 Ensure the conduct of required evacuation and lock down drills as required by Education Law section 807.
+Ensure the development of protocols for responding to a declared state disaster emergency involving a communicable disease that are substantially consistent with the provisions of section 27-c of the Labor Law.
 By October 1st of each year provide written information to all students and staff about emergency procedures.
 Here in the Scotia-Glenville Central School District the Chief Emergency Officer is the Superintendent of Schools.